duniter/duniter4j/README.md

 duniter4j has four main components :

- - shared: common classes
+ - duniter4j-core-shared: common classes

- - core-client: a Client API to access to a Duniter network.
+ - duniter4j-core-client: a Client API to access to a Duniter network.

- - elasticsearch: a ES plugin, to store blockchain, registry, market and more.
+ - duniter4j-elasticsearch: a ES plugin, to store blockchain, registry, market and more.

 ## Install as ES plugin